Open-Scholarship-Strategy/site/index.md

 * Teach students about open lab notebooks, version control, continuous analysis, and other aspects of Open Scholarship processes in introductory research courses.

+  * The [Open Science MOOC](https://eliademy.com/catalog/catalog/product/view/sku/02d7338a7e) is a scalable community-led initiative to help in this space.

+  * [The Carpentries](https://carpentries.org/) could support training of early career researchers on foundational coding and data science skills.

+	* The [RDA Early Career and Engagement Interest Group](https://www.rd-alliance.org/groups/early-career-and-engagement-ig) could also accommodate students and junior researchers needs on Open Science matters through its Mentorship Programme and other activities.

 * Develop open training and information material (OER) for further Open Scholarship development.

 * Continue to link Open Scholarship communities to foster increased inter-disciplinary engagement and collaboration.